melezhik/outthentic/README.md

 - \`downstream=1' declare story as downstream; now runner never executes this story directly, upstream story should call it.

-- call \'run_story(method,resource,variables)' function inside upstream story hook to run downstream story.
+- call \`run_story(method,resource,variables)' function inside upstream story hook to run downstream story.

 - you can call as many downstream stories as you wish.